mcharouk/aws/Certification/developer.md

 * For enabling Cloudwatch method level metrics,
   * you have to provide a specific IAM role that enables API Gateway to write to CloudWatch Logs.
   * you have to enable STS for the region
+* The cache can be invalidated by the client by setting an HTTP Header.
+Authorization can be activated to allow only specific users to invalidate it.
+* an API Key must be associated with a usage plan to gain access.
+The usage plan defines on what API, stages, methods it operates.
+To associate api keys with a usage plan , use **CreateUsagePlanKey** operation